 In the 1960s, my father spit out the word “plastic” as if it were poison.
 To him, anything made of a substance other than real wood, metal or glass was junk.
 Now, I understand.
+In this article, we are going to show how to build a recycled patio door greenhouse that uses what you have on hand already and some hard work to allow for food production all year long.

 Our first greenhouse was entirely plastic, a snazzy do-it-yourself kit Darren ordered online for about $1,600.
 He eagerly awaited the day the UPS truck showed up with the soon-to-be mega-veggie-growing house.
 Like a kid at Christmas, Darren ran out to help the delivery man with the boxes, thinking they’d weigh a ton.
 His expectations were high.